hsokooti/RegNet/README.md

 ![alt text](Documentation/SyntheticDVF_SingleFreq.png "Single Frequency")
 <p align="center">Figure 1: Single Frequency: B-spline grid spacing are 40, 30 and 20 mm from left to right.</p>

-#### 2.2.3 Mixed frequency `'dilatedEdge'`
+#### 2.2.3 Mixed frequency `'mixed_frequency'`

 The steps for the mixed-frequency category is as follows:
 1. Extract edges with Canny edge detection method.
 2. Copy the binary image three times to get a vector of 3D image with the length of three.
 3. Set some voxels to be zero randomly for each image.
-4. Dilate the binary image for `deform_exp_setting['Np_dilateEdge']` iteration by using a random structure element for each image.
+4. Dilate the binary image for `deform_exp_setting['MixedFrequency_Np']` iteration by using a random structure element for each image.
 5. Fill the binary dilated image with a DVF generated from the single-frequency method.
-6. Smooth the DVF with a Gaussian kernel with standard deviation of `deform_exp_setting['sigmaRange_dilatedEdge']`.
+6. Smooth the DVF with a Gaussian kernel with standard deviation of `deform_exp_setting['MixedFrequency_SigmaRange']`.
 The sigma is relatively small which leads to a higher spatial frequency in comparison with the filled DVF.
-By varying the sigma value and `deform_exp_setting['BsplineGridSpacing_dilatedEdge']` in the filled DVF, different spatial frequencies will be mixed together.
+By varying the sigma value and `deform_exp_setting['MixedFrequency_BSplineGridSpacing']` in the filled DVF, different spatial frequencies will be mixed together.

 ![alt text](Documentation/SyntheticDVF_MixedFreq.png "Mixed Frequency")
 <p align="center">Figure 2: Mixed Frequency.</p>